Adapted Spiral Praxis

 The ASP DISABILITY LEVEL III certification is a single-module course for those who wish to be able to train and certify other professionals through the ASP curriculum.
 Master-level candidates are chosen by invitation only and are for students who show exceptional aptitude and passion for bodymind study.

 Completion of the full certification requires participating in on-site training with Yuji Oka.
-Yuji will be travelling this Summer and can provide on-site training in the following cities:
+Please contact us to inquire about our on-site training opportunities.

 What is the course about?